 Recourse on external borrowings will only be undertaken if the Directors and the Manager consider the prevailing interest rates favourable and that the terms and conditions attaching to such borrowings are acceptable, having regard to the investment objective and policy of the Company.
 Such borrowings are also limited in size by the Company's internal policies.
-On 5 September 2012, a shareholder resolution was passed amending the Company's borrowing powers to 30% of Total Assets, as defined in the Company's Articles of Incorporation.
+On 5 September 2012, a shareholder resolution was passed amending the Company's borrowing powers to 30% of its adjusted total of capital and reserves.